spotDL/spotify-downloader/README.md

 # Spotify-Downloader

-◘ This little python script allows downloading songs from Spotify by looking them on YouTube just by entering the song's HTTP link or its URI in an MP3 format.
+◘ This little python script allows downloading songs from Spotify by looking for them on YouTube just by entering the song's HTTP link or its URI in an MP3 format.

 ◘ You can also download a song by entering its artist and song name.